-Chain Reaction celebrated its 10th anniversary with a luncheon in the President's Dining Room, Parliament House, Sydney in May.
-It was hosted by Hon Greg Smith, Attorney General and welcomed Directors, Specialist Consultants and benefactors who have been with us over the years.
-A challenging road to travel to identify funding for our valuable work it has certainly been a road less travelled but one of immense rewards to those who have made the journey.
+We find ourselves on a challenging road to travel to identify funding for our valuable work it has certainly been a road less travelled but one of immense rewards to those who have made the journey.
 To all those who have believed in us we are particularly grateful.

 Chain Reaction strives to encourage living in harmony which requires interaction rather than living in isolation brought about by the excessive pursuit of individualism leading to fear and withdrawal from community.
 Social cohesion is paramount to building healthy communities it is both our task and our dream.
-We have come to see that volunteering for change is more necessary than it has ever been and we continue to strive toward that end.
+We have come to see that volunteering for change is more necessary than it has ever been and we continue to strive toward that end as we view volunteer effort as TODAY'S IMPERATIVE.